What to Do on the Yasawa Islands

 If you’re lucky enough to be in the Yasawas between May to October then don’t miss your chance to swim with giant manta rays!
 These majestic sea creatures are a joy to swim with as they slowly glide beneath you opening their huge mouths to feed on plankton.
 You can swim with them pretty much any day between May and October as they move through the channel between Nanuya Balavu and Drawaqa Islands.

 8. Go Scuba Diving

 While sharks and manta rays may take all the limelight when it comes to the marine life in the Yasawa Islands, that’s not to say that there isn’t a whole ocean out there holding an incredible array of astonishing wildlife.
-The coral reefs are teaming with tropical fish, eels, seahorses and much more.
-What’s more the water is clear and warm making it the ideal scuba diving environment for both experienced divers and beginners!
+The coral reefs are teeming with tropical fish, eels, seahorses and much more.
+What’s more, the water is clear and warm making it the ideal scuba diving environment for both experienced divers and beginners!
 Most resorts in the Yasawas have their own certified diving instructors to take you to the best dive sites of the area.

 9. Go Kayaking